interesthing/ionic-app/README.md

 ![Register](screenshots/register.png)

-If you don't have an account you have to create once.
+If you don't have an account you have to create one.
 You can add an image but it's not implemented and not obligatory.

 ### Log in

 ![Login](screenshots/login.png)

-Now you've an account, you can simply log in the App.
+Now you've an account, you can simply log in.

 ### Home Page

 ![Home](screenshots/home.png)

 Websocket is implemented for the real-time component.
-Insights are refreshed on every post and delete actions for ratings, points of intereste & users.
+Insights are refreshed on every post or delete actions for ratings, POIs & users.

 You can also apply filter directly.
 You can see the POI around you.
-The search bar is not implemented for now.
+The search bar is not implemented yet.
 You can also see a top ten of the best POIs.

 ### POI page

 ![Poi](screenshots/poi.png)

-You can see the details from a POI (image, localisation on a map, description), rates for this POI and see all of the ratings of the POI.
+You can see the details from a single POI (image, localisation on a map, description), rates for this POI and see all of the ratings of the POI.

 ### Post a POI